stevencoombe/task-form/README.md

-This is a task form project for Generation
+This is a task form project for Generation by Steven, Matthew, and Luke.